 Used Shipping Containers – Storage Containers – Ocean Cargo Containers

-Here’s an overview of what you need to know to make informed decisions when buying used shipping containers.
+Here’s an overview of what you need to know to make informed decisions when buying used containers in Cincinnati.
 Choosing a used cargo container can be confusing.
 Everyone uses their own terms for describing shipping containers and without previous experience with containers, the options can seem overwhelming.
 Here is a brief guide to make shopping easier.
 Midwest Storage Containers only deals with quality cargo containers.

 Types of Containers

 There are two types of containers: standard ocean cargo containers and domestic shipping containers.

 Ocean cargo containers are used for shipping goods both overseas and domestically.
 These containers generally are made of COR-TEN steel.
 COR-TEN steel is preferred as it’s the highest quality container steel and it is preferred on all components of the container.
 Shipping containers come in two standard lengths: 20′ and 40′ long.
 Here are the dimensions for standard sized containers: